-Unfortunately, little more than six hours after we began our leisurely drive into the desert, just long enough for Loftsborough’s half-dome top to sink below the horizon, a roaming gang of bandits happened upon us, or maybe we happened upon them; it was so terribly difficult to tell when it came to Dusk Territories and the garbage that infested them.
-The outlaws cared little for politics or negotiation, anyway; their graffiti-covered buggies screamed through the wasteland dunes almost as loud as the excited hoots and howls of their passengers.
+Unfortunately, little more than six hours after we began our leisurely drive into the desert, just long enough for Loftsborough’s half-dome top to sink below the horizon, a roaming gang of bandits happened upon us, or maybe we happened upon them.
+It was difficult to discern the territory borders of the gangs that infested Dusk Territory, and the outlaws cared little for politics or negotiation, anyway.

+The bandits’ graffiti-covered buggies screamed through the wasteland dunes almost as loud as the excited hoots and howls of their passengers.
 The vehicles threw sand behind their enormous tires and sped closer.
-I realized in that moment that we stood no chance of outrunning them; aggravated, I clicked my tongue.
+As they gained ground on us, I realized we stood no chance of outrunning them; aggravated, I clicked my tongue.
 I hated delays.

-“Don’t worry, little one, we’ll get through this,” I grinned at her.
+“Don’t worry, little one, we’ll get through this.”
+I grinned at her.

 “Shit,” Richter suddenly hissed, “one’s got an RPLK.”

 A rocket propelled Little Kid, as the name implied, was a miniature nuclear warhead strapped to a small rocket engine.
 Unlike its timer-based counterpart, an RPLK followed its RPG ancestors and exploded when the warhead made contact with some unfortunate object.
 Much like its timer-based counterpart, an RPLK tended to instantly vaporize its surroundings in a white hot flash.